ccheshirecat/volant/docs/architecture/Image Pipeline.md

 Volant supports dual boot modes:

 - bzImage + rootfs: Default Docker-friendly mode.
-A Cloud Hypervisor compatible bzImage embeds our initramfs and the `volary` agent; plugins provide an external root filesystem (read-only squashfs or writable ext4/raw) attached as a virtio disk.
+A Cloud Hypervisor compatible bzImage embeds our initramfs and the `kestrel` agent; plugins provide an external root filesystem (read-only squashfs or writable ext4/raw) attached as a virtio disk.
 - vmlinux + initramfs: High-performance native mode.
 A raw vmlinux image is paired with a plugin-provided initramfs, enabling ultra-fast boot and minimal I/O, ideal for native plugins that don't need a disk rootfs.

 The orchestrator no longer expects plugins to bring a kernel; plugins specify exactly one of `rootfs` or `initramfs`.
 Operators can override boot media per-VM.